-We offer a FREE quotation for any Septic Soakaway Installation in the UK.
-We can also arrange an inspection and assessment of your current system.
+We offer a FREE quotation for any Septic Soakaway or Drainage field Installation, repair or replacement in the UK.
 Get in touch to arrange or just to talk through your problems.
-We are happy to help, call us on 0800 3101092 or via our contact form
+Call us on 0800 3101092 or via our contact form

 Soakaway & Drainage field Problems and their causes

 What is the difference between a Septic Tank and a Soakaway?

 A Soakaway is used in a Septic Tank or Sewerage Treatment Plant system when the discharge from your tank is not emitted directly to a watercourse.

 In a Septic Tank system a Soakaway if correctly installed treats the sewerage.
 The Septic tank is a separation device holding the most offensive pollutants.
 A Soakaway does not need to be emptied a Septic tank does.

 What is the function of a Soakaway?

 The function of a soakaway, when coupled with a Septic Tank, is to treat the separated waste from the tank and discharge the treated liquid over a wide area to avoid flooding and effectively a soggy garden.

 When used with a Sewerage Treatment Plant the function or job of a soakaway is different.
 Its job is to primarily distribute the treated output of the tank.
 This will prevent any areas of soggy or waterlogged garden.

 How do you know if your soakaway is having problems?